wangkanai/Analytics/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/t46adtm386rxiqam?svg=true)](https://ci.appveyor.com/project/wangkanai/analytics)

 ### What is Universal Analytics?
-Universal Analytics is a [.NET Core](https://dotnet.github.io/) lightweight server-side code that generator library that JavaScript client-side on the fly for Google Analytics Web API.
+Universal Analytics is a [.NET Core](https://dotnet.github.io/) lightweight server-side code that generator library that JavaScript client-side on the fly for [Google Analytics **analytics.js**](https://developers.google.com/analytics/devguides/collection/analyticsjs/).
 The goal of the framework is to stay out of the way as much as possible and provide a super interaction with Google all from C#.

 Write your application